daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-03-15-E5-Deep-Dive-RNAseq-Count-Matrix-Analysis.md

 This script will align the sequences to the references, generate `.bam` and `.sam` files, and then remove the unneeded and large `.sam` files.

 This was started on 20230323 at 09:45 Pacific Time job 244260.

+Alignment rates range from 69-75% as expected.

+## next step